Skip to main content

 Planning Opportunities

-There are many significant opportunities available for individuals and families that may be impacted by the pending sunset of the TCJA gift and estate tax exemption.
-While the sunset is not scheduled to happen until January 1, 2026, below are some considerations when reviewing your current estate plan to determine if additional action steps are appropriate:
+There are many significant opportunities available for individuals and families who may be impacted by the potential sunset of the TCJA gift and estate tax exemptions.
+Since the sunset is not scheduled to happen until January 1, 2026, below are some considerations when reviewing your current estate plan to determine if additional action steps are appropriate:

-1. Transferring4 assets may reduce the size of your taxable estate and potentially minimize estate taxes for your heirs
+• Transferring4 assets to your heirs today may reduce the size of your taxable estate and potentially minimize future estate taxes

 2 Transfers to a spouse are generally free of gift and estate tax.

-3 This does not include any state estate tax or Generation Skipping Transfer (GST) tax, if applicable.
+3 This does not include any state estate tax or generation skipping transfer tax, if applicable.

 Let's work together.